zencart/documentation/content/user/new_user_topics/timezone.md

 weight: 10
 ---

-In Zen Cart 1.5.2 and later, to set the correct time zone for both the catalog and the admin, update the file `includes/extra_configures/set_time_zone.php` with [your timezone](https://www.php.net/manual/en/timezones.php).
+To set the correct time zone for your store, set the $TZ value in the file `includes/extra_configures/set_time_zone.php` to [your timezone](https://www.php.net/manual/en/timezones.php).

 For example, if you live on the East Coast of the United States, you would use

 ```
    $TZ = 'America/New_York';